snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/lakes/index.md

 ---
-title: "Running the models on data lakehouses"
+title: "Running on Data Lakes"
 sidebar_position: 50
 description: "How to run our models on lakehouses"
 ---